keymetrics/doc-pm2/en/plus/guide/transaction-tracing.md

  - `mysql` version ^2.9
  - `pg` version ^6.x

-Then record all requests made or received by them then sended to PM2 to be aggregated.
+Then record all requests made or received by them then sended to Keymetrics to be aggregated.
 The impact on performance should be low since there is no heavy logic done in your process except wrap modules and sending data.

 ---

 ## Things to know

-- When received by PM2, transactions are aggregated depending on their path (so without the query), for example :
+- When received by Keymetrics, transactions are aggregated depending on their path (so without the query), for example :
-  - `/api/users/1` and `/api/users/2` will be aggregated together because PM2 detected the `1` and `2` has identifier
+  - `/api/users/1` and `/api/users/2` will be aggregated together because Keymetrics detected the `1` and `2` has identifier
   - `/api/users/search` and `/api/users/1` will not be aggregated together because `search` isnt a identifier

-- PM2 detect identifier with multiples regex :
+- Keymetrics detect identifier with multiples regex :
   - UUID v1/v4 with or without dash (`/[0-9a-f]{8}-[0-9a-f]{4}-[14][0-9a-f]{3}-[0-9a-f]{4}-[0-9a-f]{12}|[0-9a-f]{12}[14][0-9a-f]{19}/`)
   - any number (`/\d+/`)
   - suit of number and letter (`/[0-9]+[a-z]+|[a-z]+[0-9]+/`) : this one is used by mongo for document id